Our key environmental figures

 An important part of our Group-wide environmental and climate protection strategy is the continuous reduction of our resource consumption and the resulting greenhouse gas emissions.

 With our Ambition 2025 climate targets, we aim to move our operational business processes across the Group to net-zero emissions by 2030.
-The implementation will be gradual: By 2025, we intend to have reduced our greenhouse gas emissions (CO2e) across the entire Munich Re Group by twelve percent per employee compared to 2019.
-We have already been offsetting unavoidable CO2e-emissions since 2015 by purchasing climate certificates.
+The implementation will be gradual: By 2025, we intend to have reduced our GHG emissions (CO2e) across the entire Munich Re Group by twelve percent per employee compared to 2019.
+Since 2015, we have endeavoured to offset the remaining GHG emissions by purchasing certificates from projects that contribute to a reduction in GHG emissions.
+When selecting certificates, we pay attention to internationally recognised standards.

 General information